Neogeoakb/jamesnewbrain/content/posts/jamesnewbrain-returns.md

 Author: James Fallisgaard
 Summary: hello world-ish post

-[TOC]

-# jamesnewbrain.com returns!

 A lot has happened in the world of blog hosting and web development since I last dabbled in this seven (!) years ago.
 I faced a pretty decent learning curve to bring this site up in accordance with what I believe to be some semblance of modern web technologies.

-As the hello world post of this here brog, the triumphant return of jamesnewbrain.com (after I forgot to continue to pay for hosting on that wordpress site I was running so many years ago), I offer the following (growing) list of things I love **in no particular order except for number one on the list**:
+As the hello world post of this here brog, the triumphant return of jamesnewbrain.com (after I forgot to continue to pay for hosting on that wordpress site I was running so many years ago), I offer the following (growing) list of things I love in no particular order **except for number one on the list:**

 * Steph
 * strong espresso